Background image of Amber Burn event 2026

 CONCEPT

 As a part of the Burning Man family, we are a community where everyone is welcome.
 No prerequisites exist for participation.
 It’s an environment that encourages individuals to rely on their inner resources and creativity.
-Amber Burn only happens if you and I and all of us make a communal effort to gift and make it happen.

 THE 10 PRINCIPLES OF BURNING MAN